 What about fingerspelling?
 Why is it important?

-Despite the tendency to wait to teach fingerspelling until after a child knows the alphabet, studies and experience show that young deaf children with early exposure to ASL learn to fingerspell well before they develop the alphabetic principle.
+Despite the tendency to wait to teach fingerspelling until after a child knows the alphabet, studies and experience show that young deaf children with early exposure to ASL learn to fingerspell well before they grasp the concept of an alphabet.
 They see fingerspelling, not as individual letters, but as whole units within a "movement envelope."
 As a result, the fingerspelled word is comprehended as a sign instead of letters that make up a word.
 Later after they learn the alphabet, they realize that the signs they learned earlier were actually made up of letters.
 Children learn to use fingerspelling in more complex ways, and this process has been found to increase the vocabulary of deaf children.

-What are the benefits of learning ASL for us, a hearing family?
+What are the benefits of learning ASL for a hearing family?

-A few of the many possible benefits are: correlation to reading/second language success; access to both hearing and deaf communities (which is important for strong self-identity and social-emotional growth); and fewer communication barriers between the child and her family.
-The world will only expand for the family and the child who use a visual language.
+Learning ASL can result in reading/second language success, access to both hearing and Deaf communities (important for fostering a strong sense of self-identity and social-emotional growth), and fewer communication barriers between children and their families.
+The world only expands for families who use a visual language.

-It's important to note that even the best lipreaders only catch some, but not all of information contained in speechreading, even under ideal conditions.
-Additionally, lipreaders have been found to draw upon a number of strategies to help comprehension, such as drawing upon a large vocabulary, using prediction and context strategies, and so on.
+It is important to remember that even the best lip readers do not catch all of information when they read lips, even under ideal conditions.
+Additionally, lip readers draw upon a number of strategies to help comprehension, such as a large vocabulary and using prediction and context strategies.

-Does being bilingual slow down a child’s processing of language?
+Does being bilingual slow down children’s language processing?

-No. In fact, balanced bilinguals have faster word recognition.
-More language = more!
+No. In fact, bilinguals report faster word recognition.
+More language really does mean more.

 Does bilingualism cause language confusion?
-And what is the best age for introducing a second language to a deaf child?
+Also, what is the best age to introduce a second language to a deaf child?

-For the first question, the answer is no. Bilingual language acquisition is as effortless, efficient, and successful as monolingual acquisition In fact, says VL2 Co-Principal Investigator Dr. Laura-Ann Petitto, “Being exposed to two languages from birth—and in particular, being exposed to assigned and spoken language from birth—does not cause a child to be language delayed and confused."
-Start right away!
+Bilingual language acquisition is as effortless, efficient, and successful as monolingual acquisition.
+According to VL2 Co-Principal Investigator Dr. Laura-Ann Petitto, “Being exposed to two languages from birth—and in particular, being exposed to a signed and spoken language from birth—does not cause a child to be language delayed and confused."
+Start as soon as possible.